 The collection, use and disclosure of personal information by a school district are governed by the Freedom of Information and Protection of Privacy Act (FOIPPA) and the Freedom of Information and Protection of Privacy Regulation.
-This includes use of a student’s photo on district materials and electronic properties (e.g. websites.)
+This includes use of a student’s photos/videos for educational-related purposes and access to students by news media.
 The School Act obliges district staff to “ensure confidentiality of the information contained in the student records and ensure privacy for students and their families”.
-This includes access to students by news media.

 General consent forms are to be obtained on an annual basis for each student in the Abbotsford School District as follows: